hpi-schul-cloud/schulcloud-server/apps/server/README.md

 - `nest:start:dev` run application without build from sources in dev-mode with hot-reload
 - `nest:start:debug` run application in dev-mode with hot-reload and debug port opened on port :9229
 - `nest:start:prod` start applicaiton in production mode, requires `nest:build` to be executed beforehand

+### How to build and server the documentation

 - `nest:docs:build` builds code documentation and module relations into /documentation folder
 - `nest:docs:serve` builds code documentation and module relations into /documentation folder and serves it on port :8080 with hot reload on changes

+### How to start the server console

+The console offers management capabilities of the application.

+- `nest:console` after nest:build in production or
+- `nest:console:dev` for development

+To run a specific command run `npm run nest:console:dev -- command <param>`.
+The `--`is required for npm to send params to the console.
+Use `--help`to get an overview about existing commands.

 # How to test the nest-application with jest